BurdaMagazinOrg/thunder-project/README.md

 ## Installing Thunder

-Create project will install Thunder into the docroot direcrory.
+Create project will install Thunder into the docroot directory.
 You can now install Thunder as you would with any Drupal 8 site.
 See: [Drupal installation guide](https://www.drupal.org/node/1839310).

 ## Updating Thunder